-You may have a local Scrapstore where the school can source free or cheap 'waste' materials (see www.scrapstoresuk.org for more details.)
+You may have a local Scrapstore where the school can source free or cheap 'waste' materials (www.scrapstoresuk.org).
 Or put out a plea to parents and the local community, explaining that your school encourages both creativity and caring for the environment.